apalbright/thelittledataset/content/post/2015-03-11_tgi-friday-the-13th.md

 </figure>

-This network breaks down into four smaller graphs of sizes 1, 1, 5, and 7 (size in a graph is defined as the number of edges).^[There are no weights for the edges in this network.
-Instead, an edge between two vertices, `$a$` and `$b$`, is determined by the binary response to: in a given year, have months a and b ever both included a Friday the 13th?
-If no, no edge exists between `$a$` and `$b$`.
-If yes, an edge exists between a and b.
-However, one could easily extend this work by weighting the edges to depict frequencies of various month combinations.]
-From this network, one can see clearly that May is the only month in the past thirty years to have never shared a F13 with another month in the same year.
+This network breaks down into four smaller graphs of sizes 1, 1, 5, and 7 (size in a graph is defined as the number of edges).[^2] From this network, one can see clearly that May is the only month in the past thirty years to have never shared a F13 with another month in the same year.
 Also, over this time periods, September had a F13 if and only if December did as well.
 Lastly, January, February, and April are the months that have shared a F13s with the most other months.

 Despite the fact that there is nothing mathematically extraordinary about occurrences of November Friday the 13th's, I still hold tight to my personal connection to the date.
 While November Friday the 13th is not incredibly rare, it did turn out that 1992 was the only year in the past thirty to have a November Friday the 13th without both February and March Friday the 13th's preceding it.
 (See the heat map!)
 And if that's a fact I can use to infuse some sort of mathematical significance into my birthday then I am using it.
 After all, it is this very date that has given me an affinity for a number usually considered substandard as well as the birthright to scoff, personally offended, when an apartment building elevator disrespectfully skips from the 12th to the 14th floor.